Questions to ask your doctor about hospital care after delivery

 - Can the hospital reasonably accommodate my birth plan?

-- If I need to come during off-hours, what entrance should I use?
+- If I need to come to the hospital during off-hours, what entrance should I use?

 - Can I schedule a tour ahead of time?